Sashkow/nk-network-cell-modelling/README.rst

 This piece of software helps to explore dependence between genes' structure and the cell's behavior.
 E.g.how many cycles a cell can have, what makes them large or small... ect.

 USAGE

-The program takes two parameters: N and K.
+The program takes two parameters: N and K

 On hitting submit button the program will draw a random cell
 	- graph of links among Genes
 	- graph of all cell states
 	- graph of only those states which in cycle